 We will engage in musical and social harmony through the recreation of a rural nineteenth-century singing school.
 Singing from the Sacred Harp tune book (1991 edition), which features intoxicating harmonizations written in a unique four-shape notation of triangles, squares, circles, and diamonds makes learning to read music easy and enjoyable.
-The class will also include background historical and social context.
-Songs from other tune book traditions will be explored, including the Southern Harmony, Christian Harmony, and the Kentucky Harmony.
+The class will also weave in background historical and social context.
+Songs from other tune book traditions will be explored, including the Southern Harmony, Christian Harmony, and the Shenandoah Harmony.
 The class will accommodate both total beginners and veteran singers.
 Books will be available to borrow for class use.
-At the end of the week, members of the class are invited and encouraged to participate in the eighth annual Swannanoa Singing with dinner on the grounds.
-This will be held on Saturday, July 26 from 10:00 AM-3:00 PM at the Warren Wilson College Pavilion.
+At the end of the week, members of the class are invited and encouraged to participate in the ninth annual Swannanoa Singing with dinner on the grounds.
+This will be held on Saturday, July 25 from 10:00 AM-3:00 PM at the Warren Wilson College Pavilion.
 (No class limit)

 UNACCOMPANIED SINGING (Sheila Kay Adams)

 This class will cover the unaccompanied singing style of Appalachian songs and versions of ballads brought from the British Isles to western North Carolina in the 18th and 19th centuries.
 Handouts will be provided and there will be plenty of class participation.
 (Class limit: 20)

 GETTING THE MOST OUT OF A SONG (Alice Gerrard)